Guimet Museum: History

 Founded by Émile Étienne Guimet, a French industrialist and traveler, the museum first opened in Lyon in 1879 but was later transferred to Paris, opening on the Place d'Iéna in 1889.
 Devoted to travel, Guimet was in 1876 commissioned by the minister of public instruction to study the religions of the Far East, and the museum contains many of the fruits of this expedition, including a fine collection of Chinese and Japanese porcelain and objects relating not merely to the religions of the East, but also to those of ancient Egypt, Greece and Rome.
 One of its wings, the Panthéon Bouddhique, displays Buddhist artworks.

-Some of the museum's artifacts, originating from Cambodia, are connected with the studies conducted by the first scholars to be interested in Khmer culture, Louis Delaporte and Etienne Aymonier.
+Some of the museum's artifacts, originating from Cambodia, are connected with the studies conducted by the first scholars to be interested in Khmer sculpture, Louis Delaporte and Etienne Aymonier.
 They sent examples of Khmer art to France at a time when museums were not existing in Southeast Asia, with the agreement of the King of Cambodia, to show to Europe the high level of the ancient Khmer culture.

+The museum's Thai holdings include architectural reliefs of the Dvāravatī and Sukhothai periods, which reached it through an exchange of deposits with the Bangkok National Museum arranged between 1939 and 1948.
+The Sukhothai group consists of atlante lions and heads of brahmins and devatā.
+To it was added in 2021, by purchase at public sale from the Rousset collection, a stucco head of a Buddha or a disciple, MA 13121.
+Pierre Baptiste compares the head with the 168 disciples modelled around the basement of the principal stupa at Wat Mahathat in Sukhothai, and dates it with them to about 1345.

 From December 2006 to April 2007, the museum harboured collections of the Kabul Museum, with archaeological pieces from the Greco-Bactrian city of Ai-Khanoum, and the Indo-Scythian treasure of Tillia Tepe.

-In early 2024, the Parliament of the Central Tibetan Administration was joined by a group of Asian scholars published on 03 September by Le Monde, and by the French Senate's Tibet Support Group in strongly criticizing the museum for removing the word "Tibet" from its catalogues and exhibitions.
-Guimet Museum had changed the appellation of Tibet to "Himalayan World", while a second museum, Musee du Quai Branly changed their appellation of Tibet to the Chinese government's 2023 internal legal term, "Xizang".
-The use of the name "Xizang" is considered an "historical fraud" by the group of Asian scholars published by Le Monde.
-By 25 September, Musee du Quai Branly had formally apologized to a delegation of six Tibetan activist groups.